ASU/asu-unity-stack/packages/app-degree-pages/README.md

 ### Degree listing page template
 Degree listing pages are used for the actual degree browsing module where users can view a list of filterable degrees in either a table or grid view.
-Please note that the degree listing module is just one of severa l sections required for this template.
+Please note that the degree listing module is just one of several sections required for this template.

 <table style="border:0px;">
   <tr>